 UK Student Visa: Application Rules, Work Opportunities and the Key Changes of 2025–2026

-The UK Student visa formally replaced the well-known Tier 4 system, but in essence it offers similar conditions: clear rules, flexible employment opportunities during study and, what is especially valuable, an official track for continuing your career after graduation.
-In 2025–2026 the British government initiated several important changes: it raised the financial requirements, is reducing the post-study visa term for Bachelor's and Master's graduates to a year and a half (the changes are expected in 2027) and has effectively deprived most students of the ability to bring family members with them.
-However, no systemic upheaval should be expected — the visa remains predictable, the country is still open to talented young people, and careful preparation lets you go through every stage without unnecessary surprises.
+The UK Student visa formally replaced the well-known Tier 4 system, but in essence it offers similar conditions: clear rules, flexible work opportunities during study and, most valuable of all, an official route to continue your career after graduation.
+In 2025–2026 the British government has brought in several important changes: it has raised the financial requirements, is cutting the post-study visa term for Bachelor's and Master's graduates to a year and a half (the change is expected in 2027) and has effectively removed the ability for most students to bring family members with them.
+Even so, no upheaval is on the cards — the visa remains predictable, the country is still open to talented young people, and careful preparation lets you move through every stage without unwelcome surprises.
 Let's break it all down.

-Categories of Student Visas and Who Can Apply
+Categories of Student Visa and Who Can Apply

-The main type, needed for programs above language courses, is the Student visa (which replaced Tier 4 General).
-For short-term language programs (up to 11 months) there is the Short-term Student visa, but it does not grant the right to work and does not lead to the Graduate route — so for full-fledged education we are talking only about the Student visa.
-People aged 16 and over can apply, provided they have an unconditional offer from a licensed institution (a Student sponsor) and proof of English at the required level.
+The main type, needed for programmes above language courses, is the Student visa (which replaced Tier 4 General).
+For short-term language programmes (up to 11 months) there is the Short-term Student visa, but it grants no right to work and does not lead to the Graduate route — so for full degree study we are talking only about the Student visa.
+People aged 16 and over can apply, provided they hold an unconditional offer from a licensed institution (a Student sponsor) and proof of English at the required level.
 Minor applicants (aged 16–17) will need additional documents: parental consent, proof of guardianship and compliance with the enhanced requirements for the care of minor students in the UK.

 The Key Document — the CAS

-Before applying for the visa, you must obtain a Confirmation of Acceptance for Studies (CAS) from the university or college — a unique number that serves as electronic confirmation of your place.
-The CAS is issued for up to 6 months and includes all the program details, as well as information on how much of the tuition fee you have already paid.
-You will not be able to apply for the visa without a valid CAS.
-To obtain it, you need to accept the unconditional offer, pay the deposit (usually from 1,000 to 5,000 pounds) and complete the other formalities set by your institution.
-After receiving the CAS, carefully check every detail in it: any typo or mismatch with your passport data can be a cause for refusal.
+Before applying for the visa, you must obtain a Confirmation of Acceptance for Studies (CAS) from your university or college — a unique number that serves as electronic confirmation of your place.
+The CAS is valid for up to 6 months and includes all the programme details, along with information on how much of the tuition fee you have already paid.
+You cannot apply for the visa without a valid CAS.
+To obtain one, you need to accept the unconditional offer, pay the deposit (usually from 1,000 to 5,000 pounds) and complete the other formalities set by your institution.
+Once you have the CAS, check every detail carefully: any typo or mismatch with your passport data can be grounds for refusal.

 Financial Requirements in 2025–2026

-The embassy wants to be sure that you can pay for the first year of study and live in the country without resorting to emergency odd jobs or social assistance.
-As of 11 November 2025 the minimum amounts for confirming funds have increased.
+The embassy wants to be sure that you can pay for the first year of study and live in the country without resorting to emergency odd jobs or state assistance.
+As of 11 November 2025 the minimum amounts for confirming funds have risen.
 For London you must show 1,529 pounds a month, and for the rest of the country — 1,171 pounds a month.
-This money is calculated for a maximum of 9 months, so outside London you will need to confirm 10,539 pounds for living (plus the full cost of the first year of tuition).
+This money is calculated for a maximum of 9 months, so outside London you will need to confirm 10,539 pounds for living costs (plus the full cost of the first year's tuition).
 The funds must sit in the account for at least 28 consecutive days (days, not working days), and the final statement must be dated no later than 31 days before the application is submitted.
-The money may be in your personal account, your parents' account (in which case additional documents confirming kinship and consent will be required), or it may be presented in the form of an official sponsorship letter from a government or a large company.
+The money may be in your personal account, in your parents' account (in which case additional documents confirming kinship and consent will be required), or presented as an official sponsorship letter from a government or a large company.

 Proof of English Level

-A mandatory requirement is documentary proof of English proficiency.
-This is usually an IELTS for UKVI certificate or another approved test (for example, PTE Academic UKVI, LanguageCert International ESOL SELT).
-The level depends on the program: for programs below Bachelor's level B1 is usually enough, while for Bachelor's programs and above — B2.
-Some high-status universities (a Higher Education Provider with a track record of compliance) can assess your English themselves, in which case a separate certificate is not included in the visa document pack.
-Even so, just in case, it is better to have a valid certificate to hand.
+Documentary proof of English proficiency is mandatory.
+This is usually an IELTS for UKVI certificate or another approved test (for example, PTE Academic UKVI or LanguageCert International ESOL SELT).
+The level depends on the programme: for programmes below Bachelor's, level B1 is usually enough, while for Bachelor's programmes and above it is B2.
+Some high-status universities (a Higher Education Provider with a track record of compliance) can assess your English themselves, in which case a separate certificate is not part of the visa document pack.
+Even so, it is wise to have a valid certificate to hand just in case.

 The Application Process

-You can apply from abroad (in your case — from Kyrgyzstan) no earlier than 6 months before the start of the course.
-A decision is usually made within 3 weeks (the standard service), but you can use paid priority processing for an additional fee.
-The process itself looks like this:
+You can apply from abroad (in your case — from Kyrgyzstan) no earlier than 6 months before the course begins.
+A decision is usually made within 3 weeks (the standard service), but you can pay for priority processing.
+The process itself runs as follows:

 -